aspose-pdf-cloud/aspose-pdf-cloud-docs/pdf/aspose-pdf-for-aws/_index.md

 </code></pre>
 </details>

-### **Make scanned pdf searchable.**
+### **Make Scanned PDF Searchable.**
-- Converts the provided files into a searchable PDF format for the specified language.
+- Converts scanned PDFs into a searchable PDF format by recognizing and indexing text.
+This service ensures that you can easily search through your documents by making the text searchable in the specified language.

 **Supported formats:**